 Children with “Special Needs” Adoption: Generally, these types of adoptions are organized by a private agency licensed for special needs adoptions, a state agency or an Indian Nation child welfare department.
 Adults seeking to adopt a child with “special needs” adoption can receive extensive training from various agencies to help prepare them for the challenges of parenting these children.
 These types of adoptions are centered on children who have been placed under the supervision and care of the state after their birth parent’s rights have been terminated by the juvenile division of the probate court.

 Why Turn to Fry & Elder?

-Additionally, Robert G “Hap” Fry Jr. was selected as the Lawyer of the Year for Family Law in Oklahoma for 2016 by Best Lawyers®.
-He also is one of only 19 Oklahoma attorneys to be a Fellow of the American Academy of Matrimonial Lawyers.
+Not only was Fry selected as the Lawyer of the Year for Family Law in Oklahoma for 2016 by Best Lawyers®, he also is one of only 19 Oklahoma attorneys to be a Fellow of the American Academy of Matrimonial Lawyers.

 Fry & Elder attorneys have also garnered the following honors:

 - Two attorneys AV® Preeminent Peer Review Rated by Martindale-Hubbell®

 If you or someone close to you has questions regarding Oklahoma adoption procedure, we encourage you to contact Fry & Elder today to set up a personal consultation with an experienced Tulsa adoption lawyer.